zntKI/BattleGame/README.md

 ### Scenes setup

-Done by utilizing a [JSON-parsing library for C++](https://github.com/nlohmann/json) and then mapping the raw data to C++ objects with the corresponding properties
+Done by utilizing a [JSON-parsing library for C++](https://github.com/nlohmann/json) and then mapping the raw data to C++ objects with the corresponding properties.

 ### Gameplay